Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 So, what’s the takeaway here?
 If you’re thinking about woodworking and are trying to save a few bucks, I get it.
 We all want to stretch our dollars.
 But sometimes you’ve got to invest a little to save a lot of hassle down the line.
 I wish someone had told me that before I wrestled with that table saw for way too long.

-As I sat down with my buddy around that cherry coffee table a few weeks later, out space for our cups, I realized that woodworking is not just about the final product.
-It’s about the lessons learned between the cuts, the splinters, and, yes, even the mobile bases.
+As I sat down with my buddy around that cherry coffee table a few weeks later, carving out space for our cups, I realized that woodworking is not just about the final product.
+It’s about the lessons learned between the cuts, the , and, yes, even the mobile bases.
 Just go for it; you might just surprise yourself.
-And maybe grab that mobile base while you’re at it—your future self will thank you!
+And maybe grab that mobile base while you’re at it—your self will thank you!